 Bars and nightclubs in the historic center

-Cusco offers a lively nightlife.
-Places like Mythology, Chango Club and Llama Path organize thematic parties to say goodbye to the year.
-You will dance to a variety of music, from electronic to Latin rhythms, surrounded by travelers from all over the world.
+Cusco offers a lively nightlife, and some of the popular new year's eve party venues in Cusco city include: Chango Club, Inka Team, and La Chupiteria among others.
+They host themed parties to say goodbye to the year, where you can dance to everything from electronic music to Latin rhythms, while enjoying pisco cocktails and beer, surrounded by travelers from all over the world.
 Important tip: stay safe and avoid accepting drinks from strangers.

 Traditional Gastronomy during the New Year